xiaochunma/mxc19912008.github.io/_posts/2016-11-24-house-price.markdown

 <h5>1.
 Correlation visualization with R packages(tabplots)_inspired by Laurae@Kaggle</h5>
 <a href="#top" target="_self">Back to top</a>

 This part aims to find strong-related variables to "Saleprice" amoung 80 variables, which would further help us do feature selection and engineering.
-All these pictures was drew with R package(tabplots) to show the number and range of values for each variable as well as the covariance among the variables(both numeric and characters), sepecially with log_saleprice(here I use log of saleprice because we need to make saleprice normal which was origionally skew), which was on the right of every row.
+All these pictures was drew with R package(tabplots) to show the number and range of values for each variable as well as the covariance among the variables(both numeric and characters), sepecially with log_saleprice(here I use log of saleprice because we need to make saleprice normal which was origionally skew), which was on the right of every row as reference.

 <img src="\images\1.png">
 <b>Strongly related : OverallQual.</b>